Notice of Testing Requirement for Customers

 Cross connections can include garden hoses left submerged in buckets, hose-end chemical spray attachments, including pump type garden sprayers, lawn sprinkler systems, fire sprinkler systems, and auxiliary private water systems to name just a few.
 Cross Connections are controlled by the installation and annual testing of backflow prevention assemblies.

 Backflow prevention assemblies are devices that can be installed in your water system to prevent water from flowing back into the public water supply.
 Backflow prevention assemblies are required by Oregon law to be tested at least annually by a State certified tester.
 If you know of backflow prevention assemblies at your property, be sure to have them tested.
-For a list of Oregon Certified testers see the website: https://yourwater.oregon.gov/backflow.php
+For a list of Oregon Certified testers see the website: https://yourwater.oregon.gov/backflow.php (external link)

 Backflow Prevention Frequently Asked Questions